michiganhackers/Big-Data-Buses/README.md

 #### Wait times for next bus
 Will specify the predicted wait time to the user.

+#### ETA for final destination
+Will calculate a time when you reach destination depending on bus arrival and bus route time.

 #### Directions to relevant bus stops
 Users should be able to locate the nearest bus stops that will allow them to travel to their intended destination